 Waiting for the log to drift out of the way before entering the lock

 After a day and a half of the beautiful, but challenging, Champlain Canal, we were THRILLED to see the high bridges of the Hudson!
 Even with removing our radar and satellite domes, it was still a tight squeeze under some of the bridges on the canal, and we’re happy to be through successfully…twice!
 It was a busy day on the river, as it was Saturday.
 Additionally, with all of the rain, there was quite a current that was pushing us along.
-Boaters beware: the dock master at Castleton Boat Club, on the east bank of the river south of Albany is a cranky guy (with a reputation).
+Boaters beware: the dock master at Castleton Boat Club, south of Albany is a cranky guy (with a reputation).
 We were running down the river at 800 rpms, respecting the no wake zone of the marina, but the current was pushing us faster.
 The dock master was nasty on the radio and started to call the Coast Guard to complain about our speed.
 When Rob came back to him on the radio and told him our speed and about the current, he was still rude and unprofessional.
 We later learned the this is pretty typical behavior for this guy, so be aware as you pass his marina.

 Scenes along the northern Hudson River, Albany

 Seeing Shady Harbor Marina in the distance was like a mirage!
 We can’t say enough about this marina.
 Brian and Kathy Donovan, the marina owners, are gems, as is their staff.
-Basic and clean, with the added benefits of being a full service marina, there’s a pool, a courtesy car (the infamous “1/2 a car” because it’s so little), and a well stocked ships store.
+Basic and clean, with the added benefits of being a full service marina, there’s a pool, laundry, a courtesy car (the infamous “1/2 a car” because it’s so little), and a well stocked ships store.
 It was the perfect place to clean up, rest and and provision before continuing south.
 We had a brief storm, which was beautiful more than a problem, and it was good to be tucked in!

 We left Shady Harbor at 11:30 am, with the goal of reaching Norrie State Park.
 On our way out of our slip, I had to take a picture of Red Head, a boat owned by Jeff & Karen Siegel, founders of Active Captain.
 They purchased the boat from Billy Joel, and have spent the last year giving her a face lift with a new paint job and some mechanical repairs.
 When Billy owned the boat, he had a Jeep Cherokee on the deck where the Siegels have their dinghy!
 We enjoyed chatting with them, and meeting their three big, super friendly dogs.
 Shady Harbor has a few of its own wandering around, adding to the friendly atmosphere.